BradM92/web-module-challenge-scope-and-closure/README.md

 dansRoll();
 ```

 a.
 Where is closure used in this code?
-How can you tell?
+How can you tell? the return function because its getting data from the parent personalDice to then be returned
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
-What could change?
+What could change? the name "Dan" will always remain the same because its passed by personaldice inside dansroll. the dice roll number will change due to personal dice accessing math functions.
 c.
-What is the lexical scope of `newRoll`?
+What is the lexical scope of `newRoll`?  scope of fucntion()

 ### Task 3 - Stretch Goals